csett86/mac-screen-capture-permissions/readme.md

 Calls `tccutil reset ScreenCapture [bundleId]`.

-This will revoke access if it was previously granted, and it will trigger the permissions dialog the next time `hasScreenCapturePermission` is called.
+This will revoke access if it was previously granted.

 Returns `true` if the command executed successfully and `false` otherwise.